aristanetworks/atd-public/topologies/datacenter/labguides/source/l2evpn.rst

 .. image:: images/l2evpn.png
    :align: center

-.. note:: Based on limitations in **vEOS-LAB** data plane, EVPN with
-          Multi-homing via MLAG is unsupported.
-As such, this lab exercise will not enable MLAG.
+.. note:: This lab exercise will not enable MLAG.

 1. Log into the  **LabAccess**  jumpserver: